 Let's be honest: heart disease is scary.
-In the United States, nearly one person dies of heart disease every 37 seconds, and about 18.2 million adults above the age of 20 have coronary artery disease.
+In the United States alone, nearly one person dies of heart disease every 36 seconds, and about 18.2 million adults above the age of 20 have coronary artery disease.

-We're here to help you out and we've put together a list of surprising foods that you may not have realized are damaging your heart.
+We're here to help you out and we've put together a list of surprising popular foods that you may not have realized are damaging your heart.
 Now you'll be prepared to make the best decision for your ticker by avoiding the worst foods for your heart!
-And while you're making healthy changes, check out What Happens to Your Body When You Drink a Smoothie Every Day.
+And while you're making healthy changes, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.